 Silver began his career as an auditor with the Phoenix office of Price Waterhouse after receiving his B.A. degree from the University of Arizona in Tucson, Arizona, and earning his CPA designation.

-His past sports experience also includes time with the Colorado Gold Kings (WCHL), Las Vegas Thunder (IHL), Las Vegas Stars (AAA baseball), Florida Panthers, Florida Marlins, and Lipton Tennis Tournament (now Sony Ericsson Open).
+His past sports experience also includes time with the Colorado Gold Kings (WCHL), Las Vegas Thunder (IHL), Las Vegas Stars (AAA baseball), Florida Panthers, Florida Marlins, and Lipton Tennis Tournament (Miami).

 Delay is a graduate of the University of Miami, earning a Bachelor of Science degree with a double major of Marine Science & Biology (1993).
 He also holds an MSEd with a concentration in Sports Management (1996).